LGBTQ rights in Bulgaria: Public opinion

 A 2002 Pew Global Attitudes Project survey recorded that 63% of Bulgarians were "openly homophobic" and against LGBT people, and the 2007 Pew Global Attitudes Project survey recorded that acceptance of the LGBT community had risen to 39%.

 A 2006 European Union poll showed that 15% of Bulgarians supported same-sex marriage, with 65% opposed to it.
 In 2015, those numbers remained almost the same, with 17% supporting same-sex marriage and 68% being opposed.

 According to a survey in 2007 by Skala, a sociological agency, 42.4% of Bulgarians would not like having a homosexual friend or colleague.
 46% answered that it would be unacceptable if their own child was gay or lesbian.
-A Eurobarometer survey from 2015 showed that only 9% of Bulgarian parents would accept their child being in a same-sex relationship.
+A Eurobarometer survey from 2015 showed that 9% of Bulgarian parents would accept their child being in a same-sex relationship.

 According to a 2008 survey, conducted in 15 schools throughout Sofia, Varna and Plovdiv, 10.5% of students identified as bisexual, whereas 1.8% identified as gay and 87.7% as straight.
 Of these students, 15% said they would not want a gay friend and 29% said they would categorically refuse to sit next to a gay classmate.
 5% said they would bully gay classmates, while 39% said they would protect them from bullying.

 A survey from 2012 showed the number of people who would not like having a homosexual colleague had dropped to 38%.
 The survey also showed that Bulgarians were more tolerant toward lesbians than gay men.
 26% of the respondents would not hire a lesbian.

 A Pew Research Center published in May 2017 suggested that 18% of Bulgarians were in favor of same-sex marriage, while 79% opposed it.
 Support was higher among Orthodox Christians (19%) and 18–34 year olds (26%), in contrast to Muslims (12%) and people aged 35 and over (15%).
 While just 27% believe there is nothing wrong with same-sex relationships, a 2015 Eurobarometer survey reported that 51% supported equal rights.

+A GLOBSEC survey conducted in March 2023 showed that 21% of Bulgarians supported same-sex marriage, while 69% were opposed.

+The 2023 Eurobarometer found that 17% of Bulgarians thought same-sex marriage should be allowed throughout Europe, and 21% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".